fgias/fgias.github.io/_posts/2023-02-05-cern-grid-certificate.md

 - On lxplus, delete everything in the `~/.globus` directory.

-- Like before, convert to PEM and use a PEM passphrase different from the import password:
+- Like before, convert to PEM and use a PEM passphrase different from the import password.

 ```
 lb-dirac dirac-cert-convert MyFile.p12